Recording Features Play And Print Functions Battery Information Software

 Display Options: You can choose how much information

 appears in the viewfinder and LCD monitor.
-There are five options for the LCD
+There are four options each for the LCD

-Live View: The α3000's Live View lets you use the LCD screen and Electronic Viewfinder to frame your photos as you shoot.
-The Live View image will provide an accurate preview of your photo, including the white balance, exposure
+Live View: The α68's Live View lets you use the LCD screen and Electronic Viewfinder to frame your photos as you shoot.

-Image Sensor: The α3000 features an APS-C-sized Exmor APS HD CMOS image sensor (23.2
+Image Sensor: The α68 features the Exmor APS-C CMOS image sensor (23.5

 downloadable Image Data Converter software.
 You can select the following image sizes: